jnozzi/cocoadev.com/markdown/HowtoobtaintheFATserialnumberfromavolume.md

 dd if=/dev/disk4s1 skip=67 bs=1 count=4 | hexdump -v -e '1/1 "%02X" " "'

-I have not found how to do this with the General/CoreFoundation classes.
+I have not found how to do this with the CoreFoundation classes.
 I also need to find this information out as a regular user not a privileged user or root.

 If anybody can point me in the right direction I would appreciate it.